Sitka Alaska Fishing Cruise

 En route, the driver will stop at a local liquor store so guests may purchase alcohol or other personal items.

-Dinner on arrival night is on your own.
+Dinner on the arrival night is on your own.

-All meals are included on the liveaboard beginning on Sunday.
+All meals are included on the liveaboard from Sunday onward.

 You will spend your first night aboard the liveaboard while docked in Sitka.